TarekSaeed0/TarekSaeed0/README.md

 # Hello!
 I'm Tarek

-I'm a hobbyist programmer, with an interest in maybe one day working in the field.
-My favorite language is C, followed closely by Rust.
+I'm a Computer and Systems Engineering student who is passionate about building projects with C/C++.
+I also enjoy writting programs in Rust.
+I'm always looking for opportunities to learn new skills, and improve my existing ones.

 ## My Stats